rageworx/DataRecoveryTool_MinGW-W64/README.md

 # File Recovery Tool

 This tool is designed for recovering deleted files from FAT32 and exFAT file systems.
-It allows recovery on specified drives using the FAT32 or exFAT format.
-Future updates will expand compatibility to NTFS and EXT4, with added Linux support for both FAT32 and exFAT.
+It allows recovery on specified drives using the **FAT32**, **exFAT** and **NTFS** format.
+Future updates will expand compatibility to EXT4, with added Linux support for both FAT32 and exFAT.

 **Important:** If you need to recover deleted files, avoid downloading or installing this tool on the drive you're recovering from to prevent overwriting lost data.

 ## Current support
+- **NTFS**
 - **FAT32**
 - **exFAT**